The impact of feedback on the evolution of gas density profiles from galaxies to clusters: a universal fitting formula from the Simba suite of simulations: Gas density profiles

 We note that in the radial distance range of interest, the gas density profiles in all $50 \hMpc$ runs appear to resemble a power law, regardless of the halo mass bin and redshift.
 We therefore perform a minimum-$\chi^2$ fit to all profiles in Figure~\ref{fig:dens_prof}, adopting the following functional shape for the gas density:

 The free parameters $\eta$ and $\rho_R$ represent the slope and normalisation of the power law, respectively.
 The latter is, by definition, the value of the gas density at the virial radius, and is related to the gas mass fraction within $R_{\rm 200c}$.
+Equation~\eqref{eq:dens_fit} may not be an adequate fitting formula for the gas density profiles in the full range of halocentric distance plotted in Figure~\ref{fig:dens_prof}, thus our choice of restricting to the region within the virial radius will improve the accuracy of the fit.
+We leave the investigation of a fitting formula for the gas density profile beyond the virial radius for future work.

-We plot the resulting best-fit power laws in Figure~\ref{fig:dens_prof} with thin solid lines, using the same colour coding of the \simba\ run to which they refer.
+We now plot the resulting best-fit power laws in Figure~\ref{fig:dens_prof} with thin solid lines, using the same colour coding of the \simba\ run to which they refer.
 By visual inspection, the power laws provide good agreement with the data.
 The only exception are the gas density profiles of galaxy clusters ($M_{\rm 200c} > 10^{14} \Msun$), which exhibit a more prominent curvature, hence deviating from a power law.
 We rigorously confirmed our preliminary considerations by verifying that the reduced $\chi^2$ is maintained below unity for all runs, except for $M_{\rm 200c} > 10^{14} \Msun$ haloes (this aspect will be discussed further in \S~\ref{sec:discussion}).
 We note similar deviations from a power law in the Simba-100 run, for haloes with $M_{\rm 200c} \approx 10^{13.5} \Msun$ at $z=2$.
 However, there are no haloes with this mass scale in the $50 \hMpc$ boxes.
 Since in this work we are mainly interested in understanding the impact of feedback, we are primarily concerned with the $50 \hMpc$ \simba\ variants.
 Therefore, we can safely adopt the power law in equation~\eqref{eq:dens_fit} to describe the gas density profiles, as long as we exclude haloes with $M>10^{14} \Msun$ from our analysis.